-"But my hands are clean," your 4-year-old insists after he sneezes right into them.
-"Look at them — I don't see any germs on them."
+“But my hands are clean,” many 4-year-olds will insist after they sneeze right into them.
+“Look at them — I don’t see any germs on them.”

 How do you explain the concept of germs for kids to understand?
 Should you just focus on the actions behind hygiene — washing your hands, catching your sneeze with your elbow and not sharing utensils or food — without dwelling on the explanations?